leifcycle/hottube/README.md

 also controls hot tub jets with a button or pullstring, short pull to add time, long pull to cancel.

+the following instructions are ONLY necessary if you don't want to use the ordinary Arduino IDE to flash the program onto your arduino!!!!!!!!!!!!

 # installing the toolchain

 First install the standard avr toolchain: